-What other drugs will affect influenza virus injectable vaccine?
+What other drugs will affect influenza virus vaccine?

 This list is not complete.
-Other drugs may affect influenza virus injectable vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect influenza virus vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about influenza virus vaccine, inactivated